paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 1983—Subsecs. (e) to (g).
 Ex.
 Ord.
 No. 12446 added subsecs. (e) and (f), struck out former subsec. (e), and redesignated former subsec. (f) as (g).
 Prior to amendment, subsec. (e) read as follows: “Contributions shall not be required for any period of military and naval service or for any period for which credit is allowed to individuals of Japanese ancestry under [section 4056 of this title](./chapter-052-foreign-service.md#section-4056) for periods of internment during World War II.”

 #### Effective Date of 2022 Amendment
 Amendment by Pub.
 L. 117–225 effective Dec.
-9, 2022, and applicable to an individual who suffers a certain described illness or injury on or after the date that is 2 years after Dec.
+9, 2022, and applicable to an individual who suffers an illness or injury described in certain Code provisions on or after the date that is 2 years after Dec.
 9, 2022, see section 3(f) of Pub.
 L. 117–225, set out as a note under [section 8336 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8336&num=0&edition=prelim), Government Organization and Employees.

 #### Effective Date of 2002 Amendment
 Pub.
 L. 107–228, div.
 A, title III, § 322(c)(2), Sept.
 30, 2002, 116 Stat.
 1385, provided that: “The amendments made by subsections (a)(2) [amending this section] and (b)(2) [amending [section 4071e of this title](./chapter-052-foreign-service.md#section-4071e)] shall take effect with the first pay period beginning on or after the date that is 90 days after the date of enactment of this Act [Sept.
 30, 2002].”